Search Caribou FAQ

 - 1.5 - How are students ranked in the contests and in the Caribou Cup?

-In contests, the students with a higher score are ranked higher.
-In the event of a tie, the student with a lower test time will rank higher.
+In contests, students are ranked according to the number of points they achieved.
+In the event of a tie, the student with a shorter test time will get the better rank.

 - 1.6 - Do you get more points for finishing the test faster?